Ronnie Lichtman

-Early life
+Early life and education

 Ronnie Lichtman was born in Brownsville, Brooklyn.
 Her late father, Emanuel Lichtman, was an optometrist and her late mother, Gertrude Lichtman, was a bookkeeper.
 Her parents moved Lichtman and her two brothers, Allan and Steven, to the Bronx when she was 14 years old where Lichtman attended Christopher Columbus High School.

 After graduating as valedictorian from Christopher Columbus High School, Lichtman attended Brandeis University for a year, leaving to join an anti-war group in New York City called The Resistance.
 This was in the late 1960s during the height of the Vietnam War.

 Anti-war issues led Lichtman to become involved with the Women's Liberation Movement.
 She started a "small consciousness-raising group" of women who worked with The Resistance.
 Lichtman co-founded a woman's magazine titled Up from Under.
 She both wrote and edited articles for Up from Under Her article on the small group in women's liberation was widely reproduced and appeared in Gerda Lerner's anthology, The Female Experience: An American Documentary.

 Lichtman would go on to become a childbirth educator and earn a registered nursing degree from Bronx Community College in 1974 and eventually her master's and doctoral degrees from Columbia University.